 Share your stories.
 Share your pictures.
 Keep your friends and family up-to-date on your progress.
 As a blogger, you can keep a record of your trip and make a little extra money.
 All you have to do is register your expedition’s domain name, design your site with a template, and start writing.
 You can even make a little extra on the same site by selling your photographs.

 What should you write about?
 Write about anything that comes to mind.
 People want to know what you’re up to.
-Not many people getting to drop everything and get away.
+Not many people get to drop everything and getaway.
 Your experience is unique, so your stories and updates will naturally interest your audience.
 If you pick up enough followers, you can even find sponsors and affiliate partnerships to help promote the best gear.

 If you tend to get lonely out there in the wilderness, you can become a guide temporarily.
 These jobs allow you to live outside and enjoy nature and the company of like-minded people.

-Some trail guides are assigned to distributing information and helping campers and hikers learn more about the history of the trails.
-This will help make you more knowledgable on the history of our outdoors and wildlife, too.
+Some trail guides are assigned to distribute information and help campers and hikers learn more about the history of the trails.
+This will help make you more knowledgeable about the history of our outdoors and wildlife, too.
 If you’re considering a job as a camping guide look into getting a camping survival kit.